willetto/prosody-astro/README.md

 ### Configuration

-There are <code>env.example</code> files for the studio and frontend folders, with the relevant secrets that need to be filled.
+There are <code>env.example</code> files for the studio and frontend folders with the relevant environment variables that need to be filled.
-You need to create a [Polar](https://polar.sh) account, add your products and create an API key with read and write access to checkout_links, checkouts and products.
-You need to add your Polar API key and your Polar Organisation ID in the secret tab inside your [Sanity Studio](https://www.sanity.io/manage).
-You can also need to set up a webhook to trigger rebuilds when content changes.

 Contact me via email [jazsouf@pm.me](mailto:jazsouf@pm.me) or dm on bluesky if you need anything.